-During the consultation process, one of the main goals is determining which type of implant you will want.
+During the consultation process, one of the main goals is determining which type of implant you is best for you.
 The following information can help shed some light on your available options.

 There are two basic implant types: saline and silicone breast implants.
-The choice between the two will ultimately be based on your personal preference, but most women tend to select silicone implants due to their exceptionally natural appearance and ability to feel like natural breast tissue.
+The choice between the two will ultimately be based on your personal preference, but most women tend to select silicone implants.
+These implants are more favorable due to their exceptionally natural appearance and ability to feel like natural breast tissue.

 Silicone Breast Implants

 Silicone breast implants are composed of a silicone outer shell filled with a thick silicone gel.
 Here at the Personal Enhancement Center, we utilize some of the safest and most advanced types of silicone breast implants available.
-Often referred to as “gummy bear” implants, these popular breast implants are filled with highly cohesive silicone gel, which gives them a very natural look and feel.
-They are also known to have a strong safety profile because they are more stable and less likely to rupture.
+Often referred to as “gummy bear” implants, these breast implants are filled with highly cohesive silicone gel, which gives them a very natural look and feel.
+They are also known to have a strong safety profile because of their increased stability and decreased chance of rupture.

 Saline Breast Implants

-While silicone breast implants have proven to be very popular over the years, saline breast implants still offer a variety of benefits and can be a good choice for the right patient.
-Composed of an outer shell made of silicone and filled with a saline (salt-water) solution rather than a viscous silicone gel, saline implants can be inserted while they are still empty and then filled immediately after they are placed.
-This method can ultimately minimize the incision and therefore, the resulting scar, depending on the breast augmentation technique utilized.
-Additionally, saline implants are beneficial in instances of natural breast asymmetry, providing the surgeon more precision in volumetric proportions.
+While silicone breast implants have been proven to be very popular over the years, saline breast implants still offer a variety of benefits and can be a good choice for the right patient.
+Composed of an outer shell made of silicone and filled with a saline (salt-water) solution.
+Saline implants can be inserted while they are still empty and then filled immediately after they are placed.
+This method can ultimately minimize the incision and therefore, the resulting scar.
 Another reason why some women prefer saline breast implants is that, in the rare event of rupture, the implant’s saline solution can be harmlessly absorbed by the body.

-Saline breast implants are approved by the FDA for women who are 18 years-old or older, and for patients of any age when utilized for breast reconstruction procedures.
+Saline breast implants are approved by the FDA for women ages 18 years-old or older, and for patients of any age when utilized for breast reconstruction procedures.

 Implant Shapes and Sizes

 In terms of implant size, it is important to keep in mind that bigger does not necessarily mean better.
 Instead of focusing on cup sizes, our doctors recommend paying more attention to how certain implant sizes actually look on one’s frame.
-To do this, they take various anatomical measurements and employ state-of-the-art 3D imaging, both of which can give patients a better idea of what implant would work for them.
+To do this, they take various anatomical measurements and employ state-of-the-art 3D imaging.
+This gives patients a better idea of what implant would work for them.
 While Dr. Godek or Dr. Pasick will provide their own recommendations, the final decision will be the patient’s.

 Implant Surface Textures

 Our practice only offers silicone and saline breast implants with smooth surface textures.
-These implants typically have a softer feel than others, do not cause the irritation or health risks associated with textured implants, and can also minimize the risk of causing a “rippled” appearance.
-With smooth implants, the material composition of the outer shell is also usually thinner than other types.
+These implants typically have a softer feel than others and minimize the risk of causing a “rippled” appearance.
+Smooth surface implants do not cause the irritation or health risks associated with texture implants.
+In addition, the material composition of the outer shell is also usually thinner than other types.